-Yea r Ended December 31,
+Year Ended December 31,

-(In millions) 2023 2022 2021
+(In millions) Γ 2022 2021 2020

-Restructuring and asset related charges - net \$ 336 \$ 363 \$ 289
+Restructuring and asset related charges - net 5 \$ 363 \$ 289 \$ 335

+Equity securities mark-to-market gain (47) -

+Employee Retention Credit (9) (60)

+Contract termination 54 -

-Estimated settlement expense 1 204 87
+Estimated settlement expense 1 87 -

-Inventory write-offs 2 7 33
+Inventory write-offs 33 -

-Spare parts write-off 3 12

-(Gain) loss on sale of business, assets and equity investments 2 (14) (10)
+(Gain) loss on sale of business and assets (15) 53

+Loss on exit of non-strategic asset 5 -

+AltEn facility remediation charges 33

-Settlement costs associated with the Russia Exit 2 8
+Seed sale associated with Russia Exit 2 (3)

-Seed sale associated with Russia Exit ^{2,4} (18) (3)
+Settlement costs associated with the Russia Exit 8

-Acquisition-related costs 5 45

-Employee Retention Credit (3) (9) (60)

-Equity securities mark-to-market gain (47)

-Contract termination 54

-AltEn facility remediation charges 10 33

-Total pretax significant items (benefit) charge 579 502 236
+Total pretax significant items (benefit) charge 502 236 388

-Total tax (benefit) charge impact of significant items 6 (131) (102) (51)
+Total tax (benefit) charge impact of significant items 3 (102) (51) (86)

-Tax only significant item (benefit) charge 7 (45) (133) (9)
+Tax only significant item (benefit) charge 4 (133) (9) (192)

-Total significant items (benefit) charge, net of tax \$ 403 \$ 267 \$ 176
+Total significant items (benefit) charge, net of tax 9 \$ 267 \$ 176 \$ 110

-- 1. Consists of estimated Lorsban® related charges. - 2.
-Incremental gains (losses) associated with activities related to the 2022 Restructuring Actions. - 3.
-Incremental loss associated with activities related to the Crop Protection Operations Strategy Restructuring Program. - 4.
-Includes a benefit of \$18 million and \$3 million for the years ended December 31, 2023 and 2022, respectively, relating to the sale of seeds already under production in Russia when the decision to exit the country was made and that the company was contractually required to purchase.
-It consists of \$71 million and \$8 million of net sales and \$53 million and \$5 million of cost of goods sold for the years ended December 31, 2023 and 2022, respectively. - 5.
-Relates to acquisition-related costs, including transaction and third-party integration costs associated with the completed acquisitions of Stoller and Symborg as well as the recognition of the inventory fair value step-up.
-See Note 4 Business Combinations, to the Consolidated Financials Statements, for additional information. - 6.
-Unless specifically addressed above, the income tax effect on significant items was calculated based upon the enacted tax laws and statutory income tax rates applicable in the tax jurisdiction(s) of the underlying non-GAAP adjustment. - 7.
-The tax only significant item benefit for the year ended December 31, 2023 relates to the impact of changes to deferred taxes and a tax currency change for legal entities within Switzerland of \$(62) million and \$(24) million, respectively, as well as adjustments due to intellectual property realignment of \$46 million and a change in estimate related to a worthless stock deduction in the U.S. The tax only significant item benefit for the year ended December 31, 2022 relates to the impact of a change in a U.S. legal entity's tax characterization, resulting in the establishment of deferred taxes the release of a valuation allowance recorded against the net deferred tax asset position of a legal entity in Brazil and a worthless stock deduction in the U.S. of \$(55) million, \$(36) million, and \$(42) million, respectively.
+1. Consists of estimated Lorsban® related charges.

+Includes a benefit of \$3 million relating to the sale of seeds already under production in Russia when the decision to exit the country was made and that the company was contractually required to purchase.
+It consists of \$8 million of net sales and \$5 million of cost of goods sold.

+3. Unless specifically addressed above, the income tax effect on significant items was calculated based upon the enacted tax laws and statutory income tax rates applicable in the tax jurisdiction(s) of the underlying non-GAAP adjustment.

+4. The tax only significant item benefit for the year ended December 31, 2022 relates to the impact of a change in a U.S. legal entity's tax characterization, resulting in the establishment of deferred taxes, the release of a valuation allowance recorded against the net deferred tax asset position of a legal entity in Brazil and a worthless stock deduction in the U.S. in the amount of \$(55) million, \$(36) million, and \$(42) million, respectively.
 The tax only significant item benefit for the year ended December 31, 2021 reflects a net benefit for the impact of changes in valuation allowances recorded against the net deferred tax asset positions of two legal entities in Brazil of \$(57) million and \$44 million, as well as an adjustment related to the impacts of Swiss Tax Reform of \$4 million.
+The tax only significant item benefit for the year ended December 31, 2021 reflects a net benefit and B44 million, as well as an adjustment related to the impacts of Swiss Tax Reform of \$4 million.
+The tax only significant item benefit for the year ended December 31, 2020 reflects the impacts of the recognition of an elective cantonal component of the recent enactment of the Federal Act on Tax Reform and AHV Financing ("Swiss Tax Reform") (\$(182) million benefit) and a benefit due to an elective change in accounting method that alters the 2019 impact of the Separation on foreign tax provisions (\$(29) million benefit).

+ITEM 7.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS, continued partially offset by a state tax valuation allowance in the U.S. based on a change in judgment about the realizability of a deferred tax asset (\$19 million charge).